 Catch the Bend Freedom Ride

-The Freedom Ride has evolved from an underground bike parade into an epic pre-party that winds its way, in some form or another, through downtown Bend.
+The Freedom Ride has evolved from an underground bike parade into an epic pre-party that winds its way through downtown Bend.
 Expect to see bicyclists sporting wigs, tutus, and often plenty of skin.
-Riders loosely gather at Pioneer Park between 1 and 2 p.m.
+Riders loosely gather at Pioneer Park around 11 a.m.
 The real energy often lies in the spontaneous chaos as the route unfolds toward Columbia Park (known as “Pirate Park” by many), where most revelers eventually land.
 Though it ends at a playground, the Freedom Ride is not for kids.

 Celebrate Fourth of July at Central Oregon Resorts